Deploy on Kubernetes, with Kafka support

 kubectl get pods

-The output of this command should include something similar to the following:
+The output should look similar to the following:

 NAME READY STATUS RESTARTS AGE